alexanderlarsen/Saneject/README.md

 Saneject fills in the serialized fields.
 Press Play - no runtime container required.

-> ⚠️ **Global MonoBehaviour Inspector Override**
+> ⚠️ **Potential Inspector UX Conflicts**
-> A `MonoBehaviourInspector.cs` file overrides all `MonoBehaviour` inspectors to enforce intended UX (read-only injected fields, correct interface order and more).
+> Saneject includes a `MonoBehaviourFallbackInspector` that ensures injected fields, `[SerializeInterface]` fields, and nested types are drawn with the intended UX by default.
 >
-> If you need to use your own custom inspector or it causes issues with other plugins, you can safely delete this file and call `SanejectInspector.DrawAllSerializedFields(serializedObject, target)` from your own inspector.
-You can also use lower-level helpers from `SanejectInspector` for full control.
+> If your inspector looks wrong or incomplete, it’s likely another custom inspector or plugin is overriding Saneject’s fallback.
+In that case, you can restore the full Saneject layout inside your own inspector by calling:
+> ```csharp
+> SanejectInspector.DrawDefault(serializedObject, targets, target);
->
+> ```
-> Saneject will still work if you delete it, but inspector UX will degrade.
-Use `SanejectInspector` methods directly in your own inspector for full control and to restore UX.
+> For partial integration, you can call individual `SanejectInspector` methods to draw only what you need.
+> See [MonoBehaviour Fallback Inspector](#monobehaviour-fallback-inspector) and [Saneject Inspector API](#saneject-inspector-api) for details.

 ## Demo Game